A free boundary isometric embedding problem in the unit ball: Openness of the solution space

-Since $A_{11}>0$ and $E=E_t|_{t=0}$ the claim follows.
-Now let $l>1$ and assume that the assertion has already been shown for any $i<l$.
-The next part of the proof is a bit technical and may be omitted when reading the article for the first time.
-Let $l>1$ and assume that the assertion has already been shown for any $i<l$.
+This proves the claim since $A_{11}>0$ and $E=E_0$.\\ Now, let $l>1$ and suppose that the assertion has already been shown for every $i<l$.
 At $t=0$, there holds

 which proves (\ref{bc1}).
-In the first equation we used that $F$ satisfies the free boundary condition, in the second equation we used the $(2,2)$-component of the differential equation for $\Psi^l$ and in the third equation we used that the claim holds for any $i<l$.
+In the first equation, we used that $F$ satisfies the free boundary condition.
+In the second equation, we used the $(2,2)$-component of the differential equation for $\Psi^l$.
+In the third equation, we used that the claim holds for every $i<l$.
 The fourth equation follows from extracting the terms involving $F$ and using $|F|^2=1$ and $\Psi^0=F$.
 The fifth equation follows from rearranging the sums, changing indices and rewriting the binomial coefficients.
-In the sixth equation we use the boundary condition for each $\Psi^{l-i-j-n}$ and cancel the terms which appear twice.
-Finally, we use that $\Psi^1\cdot F=0$.
+In the sixth equation, we used the boundary condition for each $\Psi^{l-i-j-m}$ and cancel the terms which appear twice.
+Finally, we used that $\Psi^1\cdot F=0$.
 We proceed to show (\ref{bc2}).
 We have

 which proves (\ref{bc2}).
-In the first equation we have used the $(1,2)$ component of the differential equation for $\Psi^l$, in the second equation we used the free boundary condition and the third equation follows from the differentiated boundary condition (\ref{diffbc}) for $\Psi^l$ and the induction hypothesis.
-The fourth equation follows from using the $j=0$ terms to cancel out the second term.
-The fifth equation follows from changing indices and recomputing the binomial coefficients, whereas the last equation follows from the differentiated boundary condition for $\Psi^{l-1}$.
-Differentiating
+In the first equation, we used the $(1,2)$ component of the differential equation for $\Psi^l$.
+In the second equation, we used the free boundary condition.
+The third equation follows from the differentiated boundary condition (\ref{diffbc}) for $\Psi^l$ and the induction hypothesis.
+The fourth equation, follows from using the $j=0$ terms to cancel the second term.
+The fifth equation follows from changing indices and recomputing the binomial coefficients.
+The last equation follows from the differentiated boundary condition for $\Psi^{l-1}$. \\ We recall that $\zeta=rE_t$.
+Differentiating the identity $ \partial_2\zeta=\zeta^2 $ $l$ times with respect to $t$, we obtain